shekhbasir/Multi-Agent-System-Final-Project-/README.md

 ---

-# 🔑 Environment Variables — Where To Get Them
+# 🔑 Environment Variables

-## 🍃 MongoDB URI
+## MongoDB

-Create a MongoDB Atlas account and create a database cluster.
+Create a MongoDB Atlas database and obtain the connection string from:

-Then:

 ```text
 MongoDB Atlas